mosi2002/home/_pages/cv.md

 ## Research Experience

+* **Research Assistant at school of Mathematical sciences in Tarbiat Modares University**, Jan 2025 - present
+  *  Researching on jump-diffusion models

-*  **Research Assistant at artificial intelligence and data analysis (AIDA) lab in Iranian Research Institute for Information Science and Technology**, Aug 2024 - Present
+*  **Research Assistant at Robotic and Artificial Intelligence Center lab in Iranian Research Institute for Information Science and Technology**, Aug 2024 - Present
-   * Researching on Multi-tasking learning for tissue analysis under supervision of Dr. [Azadeh Fakhrzadeh](https://scholar.google.se/citations?user=rnQMWNwAAAAJ&hl=en).
+   * Researching on performance of loss functions for H&E image analysis under supervision of Dr. [Azadeh Fakhrzadeh](https://scholar.google.se/citations?user=rnQMWNwAAAAJ&hl=en) and Dr. [Amir Hossein Seddighi](https://scholar.google.com/citations?user=9RfEhtAAAAAJ&hl=en)

-* **Bachelor Thesis: Nueral network based state estimation using Lie derivative**,  2024
+* **Bachelor Thesis: Nueral network based state estimation for non-linear systems**, 2024

-    * This Thesis consider the problem of state observation for nonlinear dynamics.
+  * This Thesis consider the problem of state observation for **nonlinear dynamics**.
 The problem with model-based observer is due to the need of solving PDEs, in this thesis by using on-line learning and considering the observer dynamics as a Chen-Fliess series.
 The proposed approach is demonstrated by a Oscillating system. [(Link)](https://github.com/mosi2002/Bachelor_Thesis)

-* **Research Assistant** at Digital Transformation Center in [Research Institute of Petroleum Industry (RIPI)](https://www.ripi.ir/), Mar 2024 - Present

-  * Researching on Neural Network architectures for Object detection and Face Recognition under supervision of Dr. [Saeid Shokri](https://scholar.google.com/citations?user=xKkMMu4AAAAJ&hl=en).

-* **Research Assistant** at [school of Electrical Engineering](https://ee.aut.ac.ir/en), Dec 2023 - Present

-  * Researching on various state estimation methods under supervision of Dr. [Farzaneh Abdollahi](https://scholar.google.com/citations?user=nmZp2s8AAAAJ&hl=en) to evaluate their potential benefits in diverse applications.
-My focus is on comparing their strengths and weaknesses to see which works best in various situations.
-In particular, I am looking for Geometric methods for state estimation purpose.

 ## PUBLICATIONS

-* Mostafa Nesaeian, S. Vahid Naghavi, **Neural Network-Based Model Predictive Control for CSTR: A Comparative Study of Output Layer Architectures**, **In Preparation**
+*A Novel Spatially Aware Loss Function for Microscopy Cell Segmentation, 2025, **In Preparation**

 ## TEACHING